Morwenn/poplar-heap/README.md

 [![License](http://img.shields.io/:license-MIT--0-yellow.svg)](https://github.com/aws/mit-0)

-poplar-heap is a collection of heap algorithms programmed in C++14 whose signatures more or less conrrespond to those of the standard library's heap algorithms.
+poplar-heap is a collection of heap algorithms programmed in C++14 whose signatures more or less conrrespond to those of the standard library heap algorithms.
 However, they use what is known as a "poplar heap" instead of a traditional binary heap to store the data.
 A poplar heap is a data structure introduced by Coenraad Bron and Wim H. Hesselink in their paper *Smoothsort revisited*.
 We will first describe the library interface, then explain what a poplar heap is, and how to implement and improve the usual heap operations with poplar heaps.

 Now, let's be real: compared to usual binary heap-based based functions, poplar heap-based functions are slow.
-This library does not mean to provide performant algorithms.
+This library does not mean to provide the fastest algorithms.
 Its goals are different:
-* Explaining what poplar heaps are
+* Explaining what poplars, and poplar heaps are
 * Showing how poplar heaps can be implemented with O(1) extra space
 * Showing that operations used in poplar sort can be decoupled
-* Providing a proof-of-concept implementation
+* Providing proof-of-concept implementations
+* Exploring different implementation strategies for each operation

 *Note: while I didn't know about it when I created this project, what I describe here as a poplar heap has apparently already been described as a [post-order heap][post-order-heap] by Nicholas J. A. Harvey & Kevin C. Zatloukal.
 The space